ctsit/redi/docs/about.rst

 How to Get Support
 ------------------

-If you need any help with using RED-I please email us at cts-it-red@ctsi.ufl.edu
+If you need any help with using RED-I please email us at ctsit@ctsi.ufl.edu

 How to Contribute
 -----------------